THE FACEBOOK INTERVIEW

 You should expect this coding interview to be harder than what you experienced in the phone portion.
 You’ll have around 45 minutes in this section; the first five minutes or so will be introductions, then you’ll have around 35 minutes to solve one or two coding challenges on a whiteboard, and the end is reserved for any questions that you may have.

 As mentioned above, you should study up and be comfortable with varying data structures and algorithms (when to use them, how to use them, the advantages of using one over the other).
-Here is a list of the top 15 coding questions asked in a Facebook interview.
+For specific guidance, here's a list of 40 top Facebook coding interview questions.

 Pirate interview AKA System design interview